Woking Family Tree Project

-The Family History of Woking has been recreated by the Woking Family Tree Project which started in 2013 and aimed to conduct a "One-Place Study" of St Johns, Woking but soon expanded to include the whole of Woking Paqrish by creating new transcriptions of the original documents available showing the Families who lived in the area constituting the Ancient Parish of Woking and tracing the family relationships.
+The Family History of Woking is in progress work by the Woking Family Tree Project which started in 2013 and aimed to conduct a "One-Place Study" of St Johns, Woking but soon expanded to include the whole of Woking Parish.
+We are creating new transcriptions of the original documents available showing the Families who lived in the area constituting the Ancient Parish of Woking and tracing the family relationships.
 In 2016 it became apparent that, although Horsell was not connected to Woking in the study period and in fact was in a different Hundred and Registration District, the proximity of the village to the area around Woking Railway station was going to cause gaps in the family histories, so the Study area was increased, whilst family members who only appear in the surrounding Parishes are also displayed here.

 This Woking Family Web site is a "Work in Progress" so any data extracted should be checked against original Sources, and some changes to the published information is inevitable as the Registers for the period between 1813 and 1837 do not always provide sufficient evidence.